Jet Grouting uses high-velocity fluid jets to construct cemented soil of varying geometries in the ground.

 Max Pucciarello | Estimator | 973-897-4101

-To meet the intent of the project and ensure that the jet grout program is successful, an in situ test program is generally installed before production.
+An in situ test program is generally installed before production to meet the project's intent and ensure that the jet grout program is successful.
 Based on a review of the project borings, the application, and previous project experience, initial jet grout parameters (or sets of parameters) are established and executed in the field for the test program.
-The test program will specifically demonstrate the column spacing, overlap, and geometry of the jet grouted elements.
+The test program will specifically demonstrate the jet grouted elements' column spacing, overlap, and geometry of the jet grouted elements.
 The test program will also verify the consistency of the grout batching, evaluate the equipment functionality, and confirm the real-time recording and reporting of the jet grout parameters.
-All of these processes are used to establish a standardized protocol for each specific soil type that is consistent and repeatable for the production columns.
+These processes establish a standardized protocol for each specific soil type that is consistent and repeatable for the production columns.